 Neglect & Abandonment

-Neglect is associated with decreased well-being from childhood to adulthood.
-Neglect results in feelings of unimportance or disregard.
+Neglect is associated with decreased well-being from childhood to adulthood, often resulting in feelings of unimportance or disregard.
 Operating from this place tends to lead to “people pleasing” or overachieving.
-When objectives are not met in these contexts, this seeming lack triggers anger and resentment leading to inner conflict and disharmony.
+When the adult child’s objectives are not met in these contexts, this triggers anger, resentment, inner conflict, and disharmony.
+Research indicates that women having difficulty with their spouse or partner can be linked to unresolved issues with their father, stemming from abandonment or neglect.1

 Loss